 So, here I have just marked the outputs to fit into the drawing, the outputs from this and the output from this are added together and produce the overall output.
 This is the ideal 2 band filter bank.
-Notice, in the ideal 2 band filter bank, the analysis filters and synthesis filters are identical, there is no difference.
-In fact on one of the branches, both of them are ideal lowpass filters with a cut-off of pie by 2, on the 2nd branch both of them are ideal high pass filters, discrete time filters with a cut-off of pie by 2 once again.
+Notice, in the ideal 2 band filter bank, the analysis filters and synthesis filter are identical, there is no difference, in fact on one of the branches, both of them are ideal lowpass filters with a cut-off of pie by 2.
+The 2nd branch, both of them are ideal high pass filters, discrete time filters with a cut-off of pie but once again.

 So, you know, you see complementarity there in some sense and in fact if you look at it, these are obviously magnitude and power complimentary.
-If you take the frequency responses and add them together, they of course add up to a constant.
-If you take the squares of the frequency responses and add up the squares, they again add up to a constant trivially because there is no region of overlap, that is simple.
+If you take the frequency responses and items together, they of course add up to a constant, if you take the squares of the frequency responses and add up the squares, even add up to a constant trivially because there is no region of overlap absent.
 So, in fact that is where we are moving towards.
 Now, it is a moot point so far as I said why we need to move any farther from where we are?
 Why do we need to work harder than what we do for the Haar wavelet, are we lacking something in the Haar wavelet?